51Talk Online Education Group (NYSE:COE) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of 51Talk Online Education Group (NYSE:COE – Free Report) in a report released on Friday morning.
-The firm issued a hold rating on the stock.
+Research analysts at StockNews.com began coverage on shares of 51Talk Online Education Group (NYSE:COE – Get Free Report) in a research report issued to clients and investors on Saturday.
+The firm set a “hold” rating on the stock.

-51Talk Online Education Group (NYSE:COE – Get Free Report) last released its earnings results on Friday, March 22nd.
-The company reported ($0.81) EPS for the quarter.
+51Talk Online Education Group (NYSE:COE – Get Free Report) last released its quarterly earnings data on Friday, March 22nd.
+The company reported ($0.81) earnings per share for the quarter.
 51Talk Online Education Group had a negative net margin of 50.47% and a negative return on equity of 463.20%.
-The business had revenue of $7.66 million for the quarter.
+The business had revenue of $7.66 million during the quarter.

 About 51Talk Online Education Group